goharbor/website/content/blog/harbor-2.2.md

   edge nodes
 - Increasing our involvement in Notary v2 upstream for better image provenance capabilities
-- Increasing our involvement in Distribution Distribution upstream
+- Increasing our involvement in Distribution/Distribution upstream
 - Strengthening ecosystem partnerships
 - Integrations with image scanner vendors like Twistlock and Qualys
 - Improving performance and scalability